Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Introduction

 \subsection{Contribution}

+This paper extends our published conference paper~\cite{risbourg:hal-03594629}, where we propose a \textit{contact repositioning} module between the contact surface planner and the MPC to adapt to the robot's estimated state and perceived environment uncertainties.
+To achieve this, we decouple the contact surface selection from the control, but not the computation of the contact position on that surface, which we instead update synchronously with the MPC output and updated state of the robot, at \SI{50}{\hertz}.
+As such, the contact repositioning module is our primary contribution.
+This work is thus to be considered as an experimental and theoretical extension in the following manner.

-This work proposes a novel perceptive locomotion architecture comprised of the following features: terrain segmentation, real-time surface selection and footstep planning, free-collision foot-swing planning, and whole-body MPC which considers torque limits and generates local controllers.
+We propose a novel, complete perceptive locomotion architecture comprised of the following features: terrain segmentation, real-time surface selection and footstep planning, free-collision foot-swing planning, and whole-body MPC which considers torque limits and generates local controllers.
 It relies on four technical contributions: \begin{enumerate}[label=(\roman*)] \item a theoretical contribution to the decoupling between contact planning and WB-MPC, \item an empirical demonstration of the added value of WB-MPC in perceptive locomotion, \item a convex segmentation approach using onboard terrain elevation maps, and \item exhaustive hardware trials on challenging terrains demonstrating increased capabilities for the ANYmal B robot. \end{enumerate}

-This paper extends our conference paper~\cite{risbourg:hal-03594629}, where we propose a \textit{contact repositioning} module between the contact surface planner and the MPC to adapt to the robot's estimated state and perceived environment uncertainties.
-To achieve this, we decouple the contact surface selection from the control, but not the computation of the contact position on that surface, which we instead update syncronously with the MPC output and updated state of the robot, at \SI{50}{\hertz}.

-Additionally, we have incorporated a feedback WB-MPC~\cite{Agile-Maneuvers-mastalli, Inv-Dyn-MPC-mastalli} into our framework as opposed to the conventional MPC-WBC architecture used in our previous work.
-Constraining only the end-effector trajectories, instead of the CoM motions, allows the WB-MPC to freely accommodate substantial perturbations and perception errors, and to maximise the robot's capabilities by optimising its posture.

 Finally, we extend the plane segmentation algorithm~\cite{Fallon2019PlaneSeg}, which decomposes potential contact surfaces into a sequence of convex surfaces needed by our contact planner.
 We use the Visvalingam–Whyatt and Tess2 algorithms to correctly handle overlapping surfaces and conservatively reduce the complexity of the scene, leading to a more versatile and robust environment construction.
 Our framework results in state-of-the-art locomotion capabilities under a wide range of conditions, robust to strong perturbations including sliding contacts and missed steps during stair climbing.